jemarq04/bash-argparse/README.md

 bap_add_sflag --email 1 false "user's email" "youremail@website.com"

 # We may also need to know if this user is an administrator of sorts.
 Let's add a boolean flag.
-bap_add_bflag -a/--admin false "if given, the user is given admin status"
+bap_add_bflag -a/--admin "if given, the user is given admin status"

 # Maybe we also want the age of the user.
 Let's add an integer flag.
 Let's make this one required.
 bap_add_iflag -g/--age 1 true "age of the user"